Music at St Matthew’s

 KS1 children use their singing and performing skills in our annual nativity which is enjoyed by everyone.
 KS2 perform at the Carol Service held at St Matthew’s Church.
 A treasured occasion with a great atmosphere!

 Year 6 put on their production every summer.
-‘Pirates of the Curry Bean’ was a huge success last summer and was performed to a very high standard.
+‘A Midsummer’s Night dream’ was a huge success last summer and was performed to a very high standard.

 Throughout the year there are mini concerts as well as special worship assemblies.

 Every two years, there is the local Tunbridge Wells Music Festival.
 Our junior choir regularly attend and thoroughly enjoy the experience.
-We are hoping to become involved in the young voices project held at the O2 arena in 2017.
+This year we are involved in the young voices project held at the O2 arena in January 2018.

 We also take our beginner recorders to the annual recorder festival held at TWGGS.
-It will be held next March 2017.
 All of our year three children will attend.

 Christmas is a busy time at St Matthew’s.
 Children from choir perform to community groups such as the lunch club at St Matthew’s Church.
 Every KS2 child will have the opportunity to help raise money for charity at Christmas.
 It has become a tradition for children at St Matthew’s to sing at Tesco or Asda.
 We have helped to raise several hundreds of pounds over the years.

 As part of the Music curriculum, our children have regular opportunities to hear and respond to live, high quality performances.
-Every year we have attended concerts hosted by Kidenza.
+We have attended concerts hosted by Kidenza.
 The orchestra made up of professional working musicians, provide a rich learning experience for the children and encourage audience participation.

-Other musicians visit our school where the children have the opportunity to try out instruments such as African drums.
-We are looking forward to the ‘Bach to the Future’ music workshop just before Christmas!
+Other musicians visit our school where the children have the opportunity to experience listening to new instruments.